mutedev/mutedev/README.md

 ### Heyaa, My name is Myu 👋

-- 🔭 I’m currently not working for anyone
+- 🔭 I’m currently an intern at Tercera B.V.
 - 🌱 Currently learning about ReactJS
 - 👯‍♀️ I am already collaborating
 - 💌 Feel free to contact me on Discord at Myu#0001 or send me an email at myu@subsilence.nl